gsoules/AvantSearch/README.md

 #### Table View Custom Layout - Type / Subject
 This is an example of a custom layout showing the item's Type and Subject elements.
 The red triangle next to 'Type' in the header indicates that the results are sorted ascending by Type.
+The screen shot below is truncated after the first 10 results.

 ![Type Subject Layout](readme/table-view-type-subject.jpg)